dsh0416/dsh0416/README.md

 ### Introduction

 👋 Hi!
-This is Delton.
+This is Delton (Pronounciation: /'dɛlt.n̩/).

 Feel Free to Contact Me through E-mail or Twitter.